braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 ```

 See the [Braintree Android v4 Migration Guide](https://github.com/braintree/braintree_android/blob/master/v4_MIGRATION_GUIDE.md) for changes to request objects for Google Pay, Venmo, PayPal, and 3DS.

+## Authorization

+The `clientToken` and `tokenizationKey` parameters have been removed from `DropInRequest`.
+In v6, authorization should be included when instantiating a `DropInClient` instead.

 ## Launch Drop-In